anifort/api-mocker/README.md

 # api-mocker
 api-mocker is a light application that allows you to simulate API calls and responses for testing purposes.

+## How to run the application
+The application is build on FastAPI and therefore can run using uvicorn
+> uvicorn main:app --host 0.0.0.0 --port 80 --reload

+Additionally a docker file is provited.

+## API Documentation

+FastAPI provides OpenAPI documentation.
+To access it run the service and visit http://0.0.0.0:80/docs

+The UI allows you to try out API requests.

 ## How to set an API Expectation
 Before mocking an API call you need to set up an expecation using POST /mock